Ready to accelerate your behavior and neuroscience research?

 Key Features

-- Configured each conditioning corner to be either a food or a water reward
+- Configure each conditioning corner to be either a food or a water reward

 - Continuously monitor reward consumption, record both the amount consumed and the timing of each event